Expert: The demographics of Crimea has been transformed by the Russian occupation with a 35% replacement rate in 10 years.

-Russian authorities have made significant changes to the population of occupied Crimea.
+have significant changes to the population of occupied Crimea.
 One million new people have moved into the peninsula, while 35% of the original residents have been forced to leave.

-The takeover has led to widespread human rights abuses.
-The UN Human Rights Monitoring Mission in Ukraine has documented cases of unlawful detentions, enforced disappearances, and torture.
+The takeover has led to widespread abuses.
+The Human Rights Monitoring Mission Ukraine has documented cases of unlawful detentions, enforced disappearances, and torture.
 Many Crimean Tatars and pro-Ukrainian activists have been targeted.

 Acting Permanent Representative of the President of Ukraine in Crimea, Olha Kuryshko, estimates that over one million new residents have arrived in Crimea.
 At the same time, thousands of Ukrainian citizens were forced to leave their homes due to persecution and militarization.